 Many persons are under the opinion that valuation reports contain only the fair market value of the property.
-This is only partially true because apart from this figure there are a number of other information that are also provided along with a valuation report.
+This is only partially true because apart from this figure there is a number of other information that are also provided along with a valuation report.
 For example, a complete and comprehensive valuation report will contain a lot of subjective information.
 It will talk about the locality where the property is situated, how well connected it is with the main city or town centre.
 It will have a look at the infrastructure that is available in terms of transport, water, power, schools, colleges, hospitals, shopping malls, and entertainment facilities.

 The valuation report is also important for any prospective buyer because it will also list out the market value of similar properties in the same area.
 All this and much more will without any doubt go a long way in helping the buyer take a decision that is based on facts and figures that are derived from various angles and various sources.

 While it has been proven beyond doubt that real estate agency business can help a person to become wealthy, the success ratios is quite low.
 Many people therefore are under the impression that real estate agency business is only for the very few privileged, lucky or fortunate.
 They also start blaming their luck and fate when they fail to achieved the desired levels of success.
 Success in many business requires hard work and learning to get up from failures and start moving forward again.
 The same applies to real estate agency business also.
 If one looks at the success stories of many achievers in the real estate agency business, you certainly would come across a number of stories of struggles, setbacks and moments of depression or even despondency.